alphagov/govuk-import-export-prototype/guide/move-goods-eu/when-to-make-declaration.markdown

 ##Moving goods made outside the EU

-You must [make a declaration](link to part 2) to move your goods to EU or EFTA countries if:
+You must [make a community transit declaration](link to part 2) to move your goods to EU or EFTA countries if:

 - the goods were originally brought in from outside the EU
 - there’s still duty to pay on the goods